 - Rental income tax.
 Most countries tax your rental income, so the more you rent your property, the more tax you are liable to pay.
 This tax can range from 15% of gross rental income up to 35% or more.

 These regular, ongoing costs can add up over time and should be figured into your overall purchase decision before closing.

 When you part with your overseas property, you will incur certain expenses usually assigned to the seller.
 These costs may include:

 - Document preparation costs.

-- Inheritance tax—for example, in Brazil this ranges between 1% to 8% of the sale price.
+- Inheritance tax—this can range between 1% to 8%, or more, of the sale price.

 - Real estate agent fee if you engage an agent or broker.

-- Donation tax if you donate the property instead of selling.
+- Donation tax if you donate the property instead of selling it.

 - Capital gains tax, which varies tremendously from place to place, but can range from 10% to 28%.